kuronekozero/kuronekozero/README.md

 <div align="center">

-## :boom: This README is a War Crime :boom:
+## :boom: This GitHub is a War Crime :boom:

 <br>